romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You receive a Dependabot alert indicating a vulnerability in one of your project's dependencies.
+Q: You receive a Dependabot alert indicating a vulnerability in one of your project's dependencies.
 What is the first step you should take to address this issue?
 <details><summary>Show the answer</summary><p>

 - **Review the alert details in the Security tab to understand the vulnerability**